Multi-Variant Execution at the Edge

 \subsection{Implementation}

 The multivariant combination (Step \step{2}) is implemented in 942 lines of C++ code.
 Its uses the LLVM 12.0.0 libraries to extend the LLVM standard linker tool capability with the multivariant generation. \tool's Mixer (Step \step{3}) is implemented as an orchestration of the rustc and the \wasm backend provided by CROW.
+An instantiation of how the multivariant binary works can be appreciated at \autoref{app:instance}.
 For sake of open science and for fostering research on this important topic, the code of \tool is made publicly available on GitHub: \repourl.